kecorbin/consul-cisco-network-automation/README.md

 ```

+## Monitor ACI Fabric

+The always on ACI sandbox is available at: https://sandboxapicdc.cisco.com/

+Credentials are `admin/ciscopsdt`

 # Profit!

-Try exploring things like `docker-compose stop web3` and observe the object groups reacting.
+Try exploring things like `docker-compose stop web3` and observe the object groups and external EPG's reacting.